figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_QUERY.md

 ## 🥳 Enjoy the result of your work

 Now, it's time to enjoy the result of your work!
-Click on the button on the right, and say hello to the Punks!
+Click on the button on the right, and say hello to the DIDs!

 ![punks](https://raw.githubusercontent.com/figment-networks/learn-web3-dapp/main/markdown/__images__/the-graph/query-01.png)